ihkaru/render-alerter/system-requirement.md

 - **F1.6: Backtest Debugging Output:** If a backtest results in zero trades, the `debug_info` object MUST contain the count of primary buy signals and a breakdown of which filters caused the rejections.

 - **F1.7: (New & Validated) End-of-Period Position Closure:** If a position is still open when historical data is exhausted, the backtester MUST automatically close the trade at the `close` price of the final candle.
+- **(New) F1.8: Backtest over Specific Date Ranges:** The backtesting engine must accept an optional `end_date` to allow for analysis of specific historical periods (e.g., bull or bear markets).

 #### F2: Live Alerting Service